 A nonprofit line of credit is a fixed amount of money available to a nonprofit organization when and if needed.
 In many cases, nonprofits mainly use their line of credit to deal with essential expenses that must be paid on time, such as payroll, rent, etc.

-Financing Solutions is the leading provider of lines of credit for nonprofits.
+Financing Solutions is a leading provider of business loans for nonprofits in the form of a 501c3/not-for-profit line of credit.
 The application process is simple, and our approval rates are high.
 Here’s what you need:

 - Your nonprofit must have at least $200,000 in yearly revenue to qualify.